md-maruf-billa/shop-client/README.md

 ## Project Overview

-The **Mahid Book's Shop Application** is a user-friendly platform designed for seamless book shopping with secure authentication, role-based access, and smooth product management.
-It features responsive design, error handling, and `Shurjopay` payment integration .
+**Gulf Basket** is a modern, user-friendly e-commerce platform built for seamless online shopping.
+The app offers robust user authentication, role-based access control, dynamic product management, and smooth payment integration via **SurjoPay**.
+It delivers a responsive interface, intuitive navigation, and efficient admin functionalities for managing inventory and orders.

 ---